ReehaKhan/youtube-data-pipeline/Readme.md

 An end-to-end AWS data engineering pipeline that collects and transforms YouTube's daily most-popular videos across countries in the MENA region.

+The pipeline is built entirely around **AWS data engineering services**.
 The project uses the YouTube Data API to collect the top 50 most-popular videos for each supported country every day.
 The data is processed through a Medallion Architecture (Bronze → Silver → Gold) and ultimately transformed into a star schema designed for analytics using Amazon Athena and Power BI.

 ---